MONDAY, 22 FEBRUARY 2010

 “Are you saying planned pregnancy is a bad idea?”

 “No, I’m just saying that personally I have a problem with a planned pregnancy.
 This means I would have to look my child in the eyes when he or she is going through pain and suffering, and I would have to say I am sorry, for some reason I needed to be a father, so you’re just going to have to suffer the consequences.
-If my wife should become pregnant, then we can say, okay, it was the natural consequence of a natural act between two people who love each other, a normal phenomenon in a healthy relationship: Sperm fertilized an egg; the fertilized egg grew into an embryo, then a foetus; and nine months later a child was born.
+If my wife should become pregnant, then we can say, okay, it was the natural consequence of a natural act between two people who love each other, a normal phenomenon in a healthy relationship: Sperm fertilised an egg; the fertilised egg grew into an embryo, then a foetus; and nine months later a child was born.
 Okay, let’s do our best.
 Let’s make sure this child has everything he or she needs and that he or she gets a good education.
 We’ll give him or her all the love and support we can.
 We’ll create opportunities.
 We’ll teach him or her how to seize opportunities.
 We’ll protect him or her as much as we can against the onslaughts of this world.
 In this case, the child is the natural consequence of a man and a woman being together.”

 “But the woman can still choose to terminate the pregnancy.
 Not to end the pregnancy is also a choice.
 In that case, you still say: We want to have a child.”